-Toulouse White Biotechnology (TWB) is a pre-industrial demonstrator in the field of industrial biotechnology, also known as white biotechnology.
+TWB (Toulouse White Biotechnology) is a pre-industrial demonstrator in the field of industrial biotechnology, also known as white biotechnology.
 TWB mission is to help develop the bioeconomy based on the use of renewable carbon.

-TWB is structured around a Joint Service Unit (UMS) under the triple tutelage of INRA, INSA and CNRS (INRA UMS 1337, CNRS UMS 3582).
+TWB is structured around a Joint Service Unit (UMS) under the triple tutelage of INRAE, INSA and CNRS (INRAE UMS 1337, CNRS UAR 3582).

-- Improve the development of new methods of sustainable production through the use of innovative biological tools (enzymes, microorganisms) and competitive processes
+How?
+By encouraging the development of new methods of sustainable production through the use of innovative biological tools (enzymes, microorganisms) and competitive processes.

 TWB carries out R&D projects

 Different types of collaborative research and development projects are proposed, in connection with researchers from the top public laboratories.
 TWB combines a creative approach and an ethical and sustainable development strategy to carry out its projects.